 - Optimize “moments that matter.”
 Track the customer journey as they interact with your business across touch points.
 Customer retention analytics can help you uncover reasons why certain people stay or leave, helping you prioritize improvements that will matter most to your customers.

 - Strengthen communications.
 Take a closer look at communications across all channels to ensure you’re conveying the right messaging and tone to build stronger connections with customers.
 Consistency is key.
 While studies show customers may accept different levels of service from different channels, they expect communications to be consistent, and that’s often a challenge.
 In fact, 87% of customers think brands need to do a better job of providing a consistent experience.

 Forgetting to train employees on how to deliver the desired customer experience

 Your customer experience starts with your employees.
-But companies are often too budget- or time-crunched to invest in internal training to help everyone understand what real customer success looks like and how to create it.
+But companies often have too little budget or time to invest in internal training to help everyone understand what customer success looks like and how to create it.
 As a result, customer service or account management may be rushed, inconsistent, or even neglected.

 Making sure everyone is on board with a consistent vision for the customer experience is a win-win.
 It can smooth the transition through a merger, boost the power of a product launch, and help ensure everyday business is more successful for your customers and your company.

 Improving customer experience is good for business.
 To get the most out of your efforts, focus on the big picture of how customers relate to your company, and prioritize improvements to generate the biggest wins first.
 This helps build momentum across the company to best ensure you meet your customer experience goals.